mesametamaarkhan/json2csv-parser/README.md

 - Automatically detects tables (arrays of objects) and generates a CSV file for each.
 - Handles scalar fields (strings, numbers, booleans) as CSV columns.
 - Outputs CSV files to an `output/` directory.
+- `expected_outputs` is the directory that contains results for the data files to be tested

 ## Prerequisites
 - GCC (tested with gcc (Debian 14.2.0-19) 14.2.0)